noamlerner/SchedBuilder/README.md

 1. Hours/Days you want to be in class
 2. Proffessors you want to take
 3. Classes you want to take
-3.a.
+3. ..a.
 Wanting to take 1 (or 2 or 3) of a group of classes.
 As in one of (CSXXXX or PSYCYYYY)
 4. Amount of credit hours in your schedule

 The algorithm used to create schedules is a form of Randomized Hill Climbing I customized for this. it basically goes like this: